 Step 1: Prepare the Red Curry Peanut Sauce

-In a medium bowl, combine the red curry paste, peanut butter, 2 Tbsp soy sauce, and rice vinegar.
+In a medium bowl, combine the red curry paste, peanut butter, 2 tablespoon soy sauce, and rice vinegar.
 Stir with a whisk until smooth.

-In a separate smaller bowl, combine remaining 1 Tbsp soy sauce, sugar, and salt; set aside.
+In a separate smaller bowl, combine remaining 1 tablespoon soy sauce, sugar, and salt; set aside.

 Step 2: Sauté Mushrooms

 Heat oil in a large skillet over medium-high heat.
 Once hot, add the mushrooms, and cook 7 to 8 minutes, stirring occasionally, until the mushrooms are golden.

 Stir in two-thirds of the scallions, garlic, and ginger.
 Cook 2 to 3 minutes, stirring often to avoid burning, until aromatic.
 Transfer vegetable mixture to a bowl.